EDIpack/EDIpackManuscript/Reply_RefereeA.md

 To clarify this, we have revised the manuscript to explicitly state that the indices denote combined spin and orbital components.
 Additionally, we will add a note to the relevant sections to highlight this point, ensuring that the readers can interpret the equations and file formats correctly.

-We appreciate your attention to this detail and believe that your suggestion will enhance the clarity of our presentation.
+We appreciate their attention to this detail and believe that their suggestion will enhance the clarity of our presentation.